 These waves of matter were not ordinary waves, however.
 Waves of water or sound are vibrations of an underlying physical medium.
 The quantum waves, however, are not vibrations of anything physical.
 Matter had dissolved into a nonmaterial wave of probability, describing not the actual physical properties of the particles, but only their probable, or potential properties.
 So an atomic orbit is not an actual path followed by a material particle, but rather a wave of possibility for the particle to be found in different locations.
 And rather than describing the movement of actual particles as Newton's laws did, the quantum laws describe the movement of these waves potentiality.
 The actual particles are gone—only their possibilities remain.
 Thus the solid substance of materialism had evaporated into wave functions, describing only the probabilities for particles to appear.

-And so it happened that the journey into the quantum realm revealed that the apparent world of hard matter rested not on solid material particles as Democritus envisioned, but on the airy cloud of nonphysical probabilities.
+And so it happened that the journey into the quantum realm revealed that the apparent world of hard matter rested not on solid material particles as Democritus envisioned, but on the airy cloud of non-material probabilities.
 Materialism was just a castle in the clouds, no less an illusion than the flat earth.

 The overthrow of the material basis for the world was to be only the beginning of the quantum revolution.
 Basing physical reality on waves of potentiality was to undermine other assumptions of the Newtonian universe as well, and determinism was to be the next pillar of classical physics to fall.
 The universal machine was no longer predictable with absolute certainty.
 Now it had spontaneity.